I went to a KKK rally and saw the future of the alt-right

 The truth emerged at the end of the day in a press release from the sheriff's office.
 Her late night was the result of a fight among Klansmen, who met at her home to plan the parade.
 Her husband, an Imperial Wizard of the Loyal White Knights, ended up with stab wounds, and another man was arrested.

 It turned the parade into a day of confusion.
-The spokesman -- or Exalted Cyclops -- told reporters the Kavalcade was cancelled, and he missed it himself.
+The spokesman -- or Exalted Cyclops -- told reporters the Kavalcade was canceled, and he missed it himself.

 But eventually it rumbled up Main Street in front of a handful of bemused pedestrians.